bdragon300/go-asyncapi/docs/go-asyncapi/content/templating-guide/overview.md

 the `common.Artifact` interface.

 A part of artifacts represent the complex entities (e.g. channel) and produce the complex code.
-Others are simpler and represent a simple Go type (e.g. jsonschema object converts to a Go struct type), they additionally satisfy the `common.GolangType` interface.
+Others are simpler and represent a simple Go type (e.g. jsonschema object), they additionally satisfy the `common.GolangType` interface.

 The templates goal is to render the artifacts into the desired output format: Go code, IaC configuration, etc.
 For this, `go-asyncapi` executes the root template separately for every artifact with `.Selected == true` and